1st UK have built relationships with lenders that have a good understanding of people’s needs

 In the short term, one consideration would be to raise your monthly payments to pay down existing debts with the goal being to clear them, the less debt you have, the more disposable income you have.
 It’s what’s left from your income that matters once all your living expenses are accounted for.
 Therefore, if you’re spending is high, so too will your risk level be.

-I’ve already been refused or declined a remortgage – what should I do?
+I’ve already been refused or declined – what should I do?

 Hold off on applying anywhere else.
 Six months is a good rule of thumb to use for spreading your applications out.
 If you have too many loan applications run close together, it’s recorded on your credit files.
 That can make you look desperate to get money, indicating that you may be in a spot of trouble and need cash in a flash.
 Lenders will think you aren’t managing your money very well.